open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>imagePullPolicy</b></td>
         <td>string</td>
         <td>
-          ImagePullPolicy indicates the pull policy to be used for retrieving the container image (Always, Nev<br/>
+          ImagePullPolicy indicates the pull policy to be used for retrieving the container image (Always, Never, IfNotPresent)<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecingress">ingress</a></b></td>
         <td>object</td>
         <td>
-          Ingress is used to specify how OpenTelemetry Collector is exposed.<br/>
+          Ingress is used to specify how OpenTelemetry Collector is exposed.
+This functionality is only available if one of the valid modes is set.
+Valid modes are: deployment, daemonset and statefulset.<br/>
         </td>
         <td>false</td>
       </tr><tr>